This tab

 Reusing archives

-Advanced Installer has reduced to minimum the number of compressing tasks in order to improve the build performance.
+Advanced Installer has reduced to a minimum the number of compressing tasks to improve the build performance.
 For that, it relies on source files dates and size to decide whether the cached archives can be reused by the current build operation.